Kong/docs.konghq.com/app/_src/gateway/plugin-development/custom-entities.md

 Sometimes it is necessary to introduce changes after a version of a plugin has already been released.
 A new functionality might be needed.
 A database table row might need changing.

 When this happens, *you must* create a new migrations file.
-You *must not* of modify the existing migration files once they are published (you can still make them more robust and bulletproof if you want, e.g. always try to write the migrations reentrant).
+You *must not* modify the existing migration files once they are published (you can still make them more robust and bulletproof if you want, e.g. always try to write the migrations reentrant).